On Joining the College

 The form teacher oversees the academic and general progress of the members of the form, and deals with minor problems on a day to day basis.
 Form numbers are kept low and the teacher to pupil ratio is approximately 1:10.

 Shoreham College is fortunate to have the use of the beautiful St Julian's Church, set within its grounds, for assemblies three times per week.
+Assemblies engage with the big issues of the day and personal development e.g. the European migration crisis and what is empathy, all within a Christian context.
 There are regular visiting speakers, and opportunities to visit other churches and learn about faiths within the Religious Studies curriculum.

 End of School / After-School Activities